AlexanderWillner/LaTeX_Thesis/README.md

 instructions and even more tips are available in the Internet about writing Theses using LaTeX.

-Altought one can find many minimal examples and multiple small templates, there is no sophisticated community maintained template available that demonstrates all useful features.
+Although one can find many minimal examples and multiple small templates, there is no sophisticated community maintained template (i.e. everyone can collaborate) available that demonstrates all useful features.
 This project aims to fill this gap by providing a complex but stil easy to understand template.
-It should contain all neccessary and nice to have features someone might need writing a thesis.
+It should contain all necessary and nice to have features someone might need writing a thesis.

 So please checkout the template, test it, spread the word, and contribute.